stackbit-projects/adorable-iron-87792/src/pages/posts/2021/the-role-of-management-in-psychological-safety.md

 ### Managers vs. Leaders

-We won't get bogged down in this, but this article is focussed on 'people in charge of people' - that is, 'managers', 'senior managers', etc.  Feel free to use the term manager or leader interchangeably here, but ultimately I am focussed on those with people in their care.
+We won't get bogged down in this, but for the purposes of this article, we are focussed on '**people in charge of people**' - that is, 'managers', 'senior managers', etc.  Feel free to use the term manager or leader interchangeably here, but ultimately I am focussed on those **with people in their care**.

 ## The Role of Managers in Psychological Safety